iMarioSL/aws-mlops/article-eng.md

 Python script that outputs a scikit-learn classifier.
 To do this, download [the repo](
     https://github.com/ArturoSbr/aws-mlops
-), replicate the training environment and run the script.
+), replicate the Python environment and run the script.

 ```bash
 % cd <path where you downloaded the repo>/aws-mlops # Set directory